If you want to apply to New York Institute of Technology, the application fee costs $50.

-New York Institute of Technology considers standardized tests scores during the admissions process.
+New York Institute of Technology looks at standardized tests scores during the admissions process.

 New York Institute of Technology is a test optional school.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 In 2022, 93% of New York Institute of Technology's first-year students submitted their SAT scores with their application.
 18% of admitted applicants sent ACT scores.